 LEGISLATION (RESPONSIBLE AGENCY) PURPOSE OF LEGISLATION RELEVANCE TO THE PROPOSAL AND APPROVAL REQUIREMENTS Standard mitigation measures are included in Section 8 to minimise the risk of adverse noise emanating upon the community.
 Rural Fires Act 1997 The Rural Fires Act aims to, inter alia, protect infrastructure, persons and property from damage arising from fires.
 A bushfire safety authority is required for a subdivision of bush fire prone land that could lawfully be used for residential or rural residential purposes or development of bushfire prone land for a Special Fire Protection Purpose.
 The Bushfire Prone Land Map indicates that the site is bushfire prone (vegetation buffer zone).
-Planning For Bushfire Protection (PBP) 2019 states that with respect to development to which the former Infrastructure SEPP 2009 applies to, the consent authority is required to consult with NSW Rural Fire Service (RFS) who will provide advice on the proposal.
-However, SEPP Transport and Infrastructure SEPP 2009 and in accordance with Section 2.16 of the in-force SEPP, consultation with the NSW RFS is not required.
-As the latest SEPP prevails over the PBP 2019, no further consideration of consultation is required.
-It is also noted that the works are not considered to be a SFPP for the purpose of section 100b of the Act and a bushfire safety authority is not required.
 Water Management Act 2000 Works within 40m of a waterway generally require a Controlled Activity Approval (Section 91).
-Taking groundwater that is not managed by a water sharing plan requires a groundwater licence under Section 113 of the Water Act 1912.
+Taking groundwater that is not managed by a water sharing plan requires a groundwater licence under Section 113 of the Water Act 1912 .
 The proposed works occur nearby Dams identified on the Water Management (General) Regulation 2018 Hydro Line spatial data mapping.
 Notwithstanding, Clause 41 of the Water Management (General) Regulation 2018 provides that public authorities are exempt from requirement to obtain a CAA.
 Waste Avoidance and Resource Recovery Act 2001 Objects of the Act include encouraging efficient use of resources and reducing environmental harm in accordance with the principals of ecologically sustainable development.
 The Act establishes the waste hierarchy of avoidance, resource recovery and disposal.
 Any spoil generated as part of the development in which is intended to be exported from the site must be suitably classified against the NSW EPA (2013) Waste Classification Guidelines Part 1: Classifying Waste.
 A waste management and minimisation strategy should form part of the contractors CEMP prior to new works occurring.